ddozzi/LastseenMod/README.md

 - /ls setkey [api key] | get an api key using /api new in the hypixel lobby
 - /ls [username] | find when specified user was last seen

+## Credits:

+- DDOZZI - Developing the mod
+- FrozenFruit - Consistently reporting bugs, allowing for a better experience

 ## Upcoming Updates